top of page

 If things don't go as planned...

 Sometimes things just don't work, even with careful planning.
 Your child might go through a phase of development that coincides with your trip (like the 4-month, 9-month, or 18-month sleep regressions).
 Or, your child might develop situational separation anxiety and sleep poorly for the entire trip.
-If your child doesn’t easily settle and go to sleep, then it’s ok to do something that you might not do at home (e.g., rocking/nursing/bouncing/shushing).
+If your child doesn’t easily settle and go to sleep, it’s ok to do something that you might not do at home (e.g., rocking/nursing/bouncing/shushing).
 Just know that this will create a sleep association, and you will need to go back to your normal routine as soon as you get home in order to prevent further regression.
 If you previously did sleep training to teach your child to sleep, then you may need to revisit your intervention after you return home to get back on track.

-We hope this blog helps you have a great vacation with your little one.
+We hope this blog helps you have a great trip with your little one.
 If you're new to us, welcome!
 We're moms with backgrounds in sleep medicine, public health, nursing, and behavior analysis (Ph.D. and master's level).
 Our passion is translating the scientific literature into actionable strategies that you can use to achieve better sleep.

 References